 - Business insurance

 - Legal expenses

 Attach your full financial projections in the appendix of your plan along with any supporting documents that make your plan more compelling.
 For example, you might include your store design blueprint, location lease, intellectual property documentation, etc.

 Cannabis Dispensary Business Plan Summary

 Putting together a solid business plan for your cannabis business is a worthwhile endeavor.
-If you follow the template above, by the time you are done, you will truly be an expert.
+If you follow the cannabis business template above, by the time you are done, you will truly be an expert.
 You will really understand the legal cannabis business, your competition, your ideal customers, a marketing strategy, and you will have a plan to present to potential investors.
 You will have developed a marketing plan and will really understand what it takes to launch and grow a successful cannabis business.

 Finish Your Cannabis Dispensary Business Plan in 1 Day!

 Don’t you wish there was a faster, easier way to finish your business plan?

-With Growthink’s Ultimate Dispensary Business Plan Template you can finish your plan in just 8 hours or less!
+With Growthink’s Ultimate Cannabis Business Plan Template you can finish your plan in just 8 hours or less!

 Click here to finish your business plan today.